 My travel obsession began after I studied abroad for six weeks in Valencia, Spain.
 After seeing a tiny slice of this new world, I was consumed by wanderlust.
 Always eager to see more, I decided to treat myself to a flight to Thailand as my college graduation present, and spent three weeks exploring this magical country.
 I was quickly smitten.
 After my trip, my desire to learn more about Southeast Asia and its culture grew and I took every opportunity I could to explore its food, landscape, temples, beaches and national parks.
 I’m delighted to be working as a travel specialist for Thailand and Indonesia, and look forward to helping others experience a place that now feels like a second home to me.

-Start planning your trip to Southeast Asia with Kendall by calling
+Start planning your trip to Southeast Asia with Kendall

 Q&A with Kendall

 While I was in Yogyakarta, I had the opportunity to learn how to make lotek, an Indonesian salad similar to gado-gado.
 The key to lotek is to prepare it right before it’s eaten, so the steamed vegetables and fried tempeh are fresh from the pan.
 Then you add lime and a homemade peanut sauce as a dressing.
 The combination of the rich sauce, sharp citrus and chewy and crunchy elements really appeals to me and I found myself craving it daily.
 Lotek is considered to be one of the national dishes of Indonesia and you’ll find variations of it, such as gado-gado, almost everywhere you go.